 Some of Tracey’s favorite things are, in no particular order: doing things that are considered impossible; building community; looking at problems from all sides; designing workshops; planning; meetings; planning meetings; program evaluation; listening; taking notes/minutes; helping people/organizations build their capacity; seeing people/ organizations discover their brilliance; being creative; playing; reading; writing; research; working with groups to create theatre about issues concerning them; thinking outside the box; laughing; hearing different perspectives; digging through archives; thinking really hard; social justice; dancing; pushing the edges; helping make things easier for others

 Sam Ponting, Program Coordinator // Next Up Ottawa

 Hailing from southern Ontario, Sam moved to Ottawa in 2005 to pursue her undergrad at the University of Ottawa.
 Her major introduction to social movements began on campus, where her disdain for militarism led her to join the Student Coalition Against War.
 As an anti-war organizer, Sam has worked extensively with a variety of community partners to build up public pressure against harmful Canadian foreign policy.

-While pursuing a master’s degree in political economy at Carleton University, Sam joined her union executive, working as Co-Chief Steward of CUPE local 4600, where she continues to promote workers’ rights and labour solidarity among Carleton’s campus community.
+While pursuing a master’s degree in political economy at Carleton University, Sam worked as Co-Chief Steward of CUPE local 4600, and promoted workers’ rights and labour solidarity among Carleton’s campus community.